 If you own rental property, then you likely already know that it takes a lot of maintenance to keep your property appealing to renters.
 However, as a property owner, you can’t stop at that stage and expect things to turn out well.
 You need to find reliable tenants who won’t cause you trouble and will pay their rent on time.
 This means you need to be cautious when screening them.
+You can use helpful resources from websites like https://www.american-apartment-owners-association.org/tenant-screening/ to assist with tenant screenings if needed.
 Of course, it’s important to remember the Federal Fair Housing Act – you can’t discriminate against potential renters based on their race, color, national origin, religion, sex, familial status, or disability.
-Likewise, the state you live in may have additional laws that you, as a rental property owner, must follow.
+Likewise, the state or country you live in may have additional laws that you, as a rental property owner, must follow.
 Outside of such discrimination, however, you do have flexibility in who you allow to become a tenant.

 So, when it comes time to begin your tenant search, you have a couple options.
 You can either hire a property management company to help you with the process or, if you choose to do it yourself, you can follow these steps to ensure that you bring the right people into your rental property.